dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 2. Create an inventory file in the *omnia* folder.
 Add login node IP address under the manager node IP address under the *[manager]* group, compute node IP addresses under the *[compute]* group, and Login node IP under the *[login_node]* group,.
 Check out the `sample inventory for more information <../samplefiles.html>`_.

 .. note::
-     * Omnia checks for `red hat subscription being enabled on pre-configured RedHat nodes as a pre-requisite <../../Roles/Utils/rhsm_subscription.html>`_.
-Not having Red Hat subscription enabled on the manager node will cause ``omnia.yml`` to fail.
-If compute nodes do not have Red Hat subscription enabled, ``omnia.yml`` will skip the node entirely.
-     * RedHat nodes configured by Omnia do not require a RedHat subscription.
+     * RedHat nodes that are not configured by Omnia need to have a valid subscription.
+To set up a subscription, `click here <https://omnia-documentation.readthedocs.io/en/latest/Roles/Utils/rhsm_subscription.html`_.
      * Omnia creates a log file which is available at: ``/var/log/omnia.log``.
      * If only Slurm is being installed on the cluster, docker credentials are not required.